kkrt-labs/kakarot/docs/general/accounts.md

 addresses.

-It is recommended to use the `get_starknet_address` on the Kakarot contract to get the Starknet address of an EVM account.
+It is recommended to use the `get_starknet_address` on the Kakarot contract to get the Starknet address of an EVM account, in case the contract class hash changes in the future.

 ## Account Deployment and Initialization